Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Conclusion

 \section{Conclusion}

-We present \textsc{\ourplatform}, an open-source platform that offers a holistic framework for deep research agent hosting, web front-end demonstration, side-by-side evaluation, fine-grained annotation, and also ranking calculation.
-We also introduce \textsc{\oursys}, a baseline scaffold that allows the easy integration of different LLMs to evaluate them as deep research agents.

-Using our platform, we collected votes for 176 user queries and computed rankings based on them, and also gathered fine-grained annotation for 1,281 intermediate steps and 593 text spans in reports.
-Our platform can benefit a wide range of downstream applications, such as benchmarking, agent behavior analysis, and agent training via techniques like process supervision and RLHF.
-We believe \textsc{\ourplatform} will serve as a useful resource for the deep research agent community.
+We present an open-source platform that offers a framework for holistic annotation for deep research agents.
+We also develop a baseline agent scaffold that allows the integration of different LLMs to evaluate them as deep research agents.
+Using our platform, we collected votes and fine-grained annotation for 176 user queries.
+We believe \textsc{\ourplatform} will serve as a useful resource for community by benefiting a wide range of downstream applications, such as benchmarking, agent behavior analysis, and agent training via techniques like process supervision and RLHF.